What Is Microsoft PowerToys, and What Are the Best PowerToys Utilities for Windows 10 and Windows 11?

 5. Image Resizer

 To bulk-resize images, select the images you want to resize in File Explorer, right-click on them, and select Resize pictures from the menu.
 As soon as you do that, you get a window with a few different options to change the size, encoding, and filename format for your files.
-Perform your preferred changes and hit Ok.
+Select the appropriate option to perform your desired operation and hit Ok.

 7. Keyboard Manager